sfwn/SpringBootKotlin/README.md

 # SpringBootKotlin
-all written in kotlin -- better java.
+All written in kotlin -- better java.